berlinonline/ckanext-validationapi/README.rst

 Requirements
 ------------

-* Has been tested with CKAN 2.7.3.
+* Has been tested with CKAN 2.9.4 and requires Python 3.

 ------------